Teach English as a Volunteer in Spain

 CIEE offers a short-term, 2.5-month volunteer teaching opportunity in the region of Castilla y León, Spain.
 This program offers a low-cost gateway to the Spanish culture and language, with a homestay and meals included.
 You’ll have a position as a respected volunteer Language and Culture Assistant supporting local teachers 12 hours a week at a public school and receive 3-day weekends.

-This is an incredible volunteer opportunity, a chance to dive into Spanish culture, gain language skills, and explore this beautiful country while making a difference for Spanish students in wonderful, welcoming communities.
+This is an incredible volunteer opportunity, a chance to dive into Spanish culture, gain language skills, and explore this beautiful country while making a difference for Spanish students in wonderful and welcoming communities.
 Local families, usually with connections to the assigned schools, volunteer to host participants because they are interested in cultural exchange and in learning English!
 CIEE will be there to support you with guidance, an in-country orientation, travel insurance, and 24/7 emergency support.

 Program Highlights